AngJianming/1000Days-1000Projects/README.md

 Some projects may require additional packages or dependencies, which will be listed in the respective project file.

 ## Contributing
 Contributions are welcome!
-If you have a JavaScript project idea or would like to improve existing projects, please open a pull request or create an issue.
+If you have a JavaScript project idea or would like to improve existing projects, please first create an issue then only open a pull request.

 ## License
 This repository is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.